michaellaszlo/cursor-maintenance/README.md

-# Maintaining cursor position in formatted input fields
+# Maintaining cursor position in a formatted input field

-There's a problem that comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
+A thorny problem comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
 After some user editing, the text is formatted by the input field.
 Now where should the cursor go?
 That is the problem of cursor maintenance.

 I have written a detailed article about cursor maintenance.
-It's a complicated problem with fuzzy criteria and many possible approaches, none of them perfect.
-There is always a trade-off between accuracy and ease of implementation.
-In some cases, depending on the format and how you want the user to interact with the input field, there is no good solution.
-Sometimes it is possible to achieve perfect cursor maintenance if you go about it the right way.
+It's a complicated problem with fuzzy criteria and many possible approaches.
+There is no silver bullet.
+Each approach strikes a compromise between accuracy and ease of implementation.
+Sometimes, depending on the required text format and how you want the user to interact with the input field, there is no good solution.
+Then again, sometimes it is possible to achieve perfect cursor maintenance if you go about it the right way.

-This repository contains framework code for three approaches:
+This repository provides framework code and model implementations for three approaches:

 Name of approach  |  Ease of implementation  |  Accuracy
 ---|---|---